-This Sri Lanka holiday offer is the perfect escape for those wanting to explore beautiful Sri Lanka with the perfect mix of culture, R&R and wildlife encounters you’ll remember for a lifetime.
+This Sri Lanka holiday offer is the perfect escape for those wanting to explore beautiful Sri Lanka with just the right mix of R&R, cultural experiences, beautiful landscapes and stunning beaches.

-Highlights: Stunning boutique hotels, local experiences, wildlife wonders, colonial Galle and time on the remote beaches of the south
+Highlights: Stunning boutique hotels, local experiences, colonial Galle and time on the remote beaches of the south

 Offer includes: International flights, accommodation, transfers, private tours